JumboZhang1119/CS_HW/README.md

-# Introduction of Computer Science Homework
+# Introduction of Computer Science
+The homeworks of the course "Introduction to computer science".